Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 The boss who asks to speak with you collapses time and suddenly you feel as powerless and helpless as you did at 10 years old when your father dropped you off on a highway and sped off.
 Leaving you alone.
 Leaving you vulnerable.

 The flaw you find in your paperwork plunges you into catastrophe.
-You know you’ll end up in jail and be utterly ruined for accidentally not crossing every T and dotting every I. You feel like your life is over.
+You know you’ll end up in jail.
+And be utterly ruined for accidentally not crossing every T and dotting every I. You feel like your life is over.

 These are just a few moments when perceived fear feels like actual fear to our minds and bodies.
 Time collapses and our past traumatic experiences show up, warping our perception of the present.